splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/20-otel-collector.md

 ![Navigator](../images/navigator.png)

-Once you see data flowing for your host, we are then ready to get started with the auto instrumentation component.
+Once you see data flowing for your host and mysql shows metrics as well, we are then ready to get started with the auto instrumentation component.